jp-berg/recipe2txt/README.md

 The program is a wrapper for the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers)-library.
 Please visit their README.md if you would like to know which sites are supported.

+# WARNING

+THIS SOFTWARE IS AT AN EARLY DEVELOPEMENT STAGE.

+BE CAREFUL SETTING THE `--output`-FLAG, ANY EXISTING FILES WITH THE SAME NAME WILL BE OVERWRITTEN.

 # Usage

 ```